flare-foundation/governance-proposals/FIP/FIP_11.md

 In order to ensure that this factor correctly disincentivizes undesirable provider behavior, the factor may be changed in the future to values in the interval from 20 to 50.

 **Edge cases**: Included in the rewarding code are mechanisms for handling unlikely or unusual edge cases, which typically arise in less than 0.5% of voting rounds.
-As more data from the network comes in, such as information on the frequency of such cases, Flare would like to be able to fine-tune the way these are handled by the rewarding logic.
+As more data from the network comes in, such as information on the frequency of such cases, the Flare Foundation would like to be able to fine-tune the way these are handled by the rewarding logic.
 These changes will be transparently laid out to data providers, as they alone are responsible for validating and signing the rewards.

 **Flare Systems Protocol**: The current durations of the grace periods for signature deposition and finalization after the end of reveal period are 10s and 20s respectively.
 Due to latency issues arising from an increasingly busy network, it may be beneficial to increase these values.
 To this end, the grace periods might be increased by up to 10 seconds, to 20 and 30 seconds respectively.

-**Staking**: Similarly, as the network grows due to the increase of the supply of FLR caused by inflation and Flare Drops, the required minimal active self-bond and minimal active stake defined in [FIP.05](https://proposals.flare.network/FIP/FIP_5.html) may need to be adjusted accordingly.
+**Staking**: As the network grows, due to the increase of the supply of FLR caused by inflation and Flare Drops the required minimal active self-bond and minimal active stake defined in [FIP.05](https://proposals.flare.network/FIP/FIP_5.html) may need to be adjusted accordingly.

 **Minimal participation requirements**: The [FIP.10](https://proposals.flare.network/FIP/FIP_10.html) proposal introduced minimal participation requirements for all core protocols.
-The exact requirements may be revised in the future as more data on provider participation is accrued.
+The exact requirements may be subject to future changes as more data on provider participation is accrued.

 ## 3. Voting Methodology for Future Parameter Optimizations